AlainaHarmon/Accession-Template/Batch-Details.md

 ## Notes:

-If a Priority batch, add an emoji to the repo name, so that it stands out visually.
-Not sure if it's great to do that, so might change that.
+If a Priority batch, star the repo.